Institute1937/kemerovo/README.md

 vagrant up
 ```

-## Where is my starter app running?
+## Starter App

 There is one starter rails app, with go, clojure and phoenix to follow

 ```
 vagrant ssh
-cd ~/starters/rails && bundle exec passenger start -p 13000
+cd ~/starters/hello-rails && bundle exec passenger start -p 13000
 ```

 This is now accessible from your mac at http://localhost:13000, and if you added the entry to your macs /etc/hosts file as above, it will also be available at http://rails.kemerovo.box

 ## Larch / Poplar

 Larch and Poplar are both identical, Larch is a prepackaged box on vagrant cloud, Poplar is a vanilla debian box, with all packages and configuration done by script.
-The end result is the same, though Poplar is more configurable
+The end result is the same, though Poplar is more configurable if you want to make changes.